ladasfeed/react-upload-area/README.md

 * useDocumentFiled returns array with two objects - [{document, setDocument},{documentError, setDocumentError}].
 We will use it as props for UploadArea component.
 * errorContent renders content when we have error
 * contentFileZoneContent renders content iside area - there are two variants.
 If document is uploaded - render (something), else - render (somthing else).
+Its better to off pointer-event on each element inside contentFileZoneContent.
 We almost finished.
 Let's see on UploadArea's props:

         <UploadFileArea